Samuramaks/University-project/README.md

 <h3>Site</h3>

 I wrote a simple site using html, css, php.
 This site was intended for viewing driving schools, their locations, contacts, registration for a trial lesson, as well as databases for viewing registered users and for viewing who and which driving school signed up for a trial lesson.
+<h3>Window</h3>
+This program is designed to view all active windows, see the id of the window, and you can also rename any open window and, depending on this, it will either collapse or expand.
+The old window name will be returned after the program ends.